-The fair value of investment property is determined by independent real estate valuation expert using Income Approach (Discounted Cashflow), comparable method and residual value method.
+The fair value of investment property is determined by independent real estate valuation expert using Income Approach (Discounted Cashflow), comparable method, capitalisation method, and investment method.
 These valuation approaches are suitable methods of valuation that is normally used to value investment property are approaches that would be adopted for use in the local market.